theforeman/theforeman.org/plugins/katello/3.15/upgrade/index.md

 ## Pulp3 Migration

 Katello 3.15 introduces Pulp 3 alongside Pulp 2.
-For this release only Docker and File content types will be migrated to Pulp 3 via the migration process.
-This process will need to be completed before upgrading to 3.16, but can be done at any time.
+For this release only Docker and File content types can be migrated to Pulp 3 via the migration process.
+This process is optional for this release, but will need to be done by a future release.
 Depending on how much File and Docker content is present, this can take a very long time.
 The largest part of the process can be run without downtime.

 1. Migrate the content: